kapilsh/kapilsh.github.io/_posts/2024-07-18-exploring-gpt2.md

 gpt2_out = gpt2_model(encoded_input['input_ids'])
 print(gpt2_out.size())

-@ torch.Size([1, 10, 50257])
+# torch.Size([1, 10, 50257])
 ```

 **Nice! so we are able to call the model e2e.**

 Now starts the fun part.
-We should now be able to take the weights from the huggingface model and apply them to the model we just defined.
+We should now be able to take the weights from the Huggingface model and apply them to the model we just defined.

 Let's first print all the parameter keys and dimensions and match it against the Huggingface model: